Compaile/ctrack/README.md

 - **Overhead**: Lower is better; typical values range from 50-150% depending on the workload
 - **Memory/Event**: Should remain relatively constant; increases might indicate memory leaks
 - **Calculation Time**: Should scale linearly with event count; non-linear scaling indicates algorithmic issues

+## Roadmap

+CTRACK is actively developed with exciting features planned for future releases:

+### Planned Features

+- **Flamegraph Export**: Generate flame graphs for visual performance analysis
+- **JSON Export**: Export performance data in JSON format for integration with external tools
+- **CI/CD Runners**: Native integration with CI/CD pipelines for automated performance regression testing
+- **RDTSC Support**: Direct CPU cycle counting using RDTSC instruction for ultra-precise measurements
+- **Light Version**: Minimal overhead variant for production environments with extreme performance requirements
+- **Advanced Real-Time Reporting**: Live performance dashboards and real-time metric streaming capabilities

+We welcome community input on these features and suggestions for new ones.
+Please open an issue to discuss or contribute to any of these planned enhancements.

 ## License